Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 Get started with referencing in Xref today for free.
 No credit card required.

 Vulnerable groups in society require extra protection and children are one such group.
-Not everyone is viewed as legally qualified to work with children which is why, in Australia, a Working With Children check exists.
+Not everyone may be allowed to work with children which is why, in Australia, a Working With Children check exists.

-A Working with Children Check is mandatory in many scenarios and the outcome determines whether a candidate can be hired or not.
-Depending on the state or territory, A Working with Children Check can have different names.
+A Working with Children Check may be mandatory in some cases and the outcome may determine whether a candidate can be hired for the roleDepending on the state or territory, A Working with Children Check can have different names.
 In Queensland it's called a Blue Card and in the Northern Territory, a Working with Children Clearance.

 The state or territory you live in will have a system that conducts working with children checks.
 You can require candidates to obtain their own Working with Children Check (this is more likely with volunteer-work) or conduct it on their behalf.
-In order to conduct a check you must have access to government or third party portals that are connected to Working with Children check systems.
-Reference checking software like Xref integrates with Working with Children check systems so employers can conduct all reference and verification checks in one place.
+In order to conduct a check, you must have access to government or third-party portals that are connected to Working with Children check systems.
+Reference checking software like Xref integrates with Working with Children Check systems so employers can conduct all reference and verification checks in one place.
 This makes it easier to ensure every candidate is properly screened with all the requirements needed to fill a position.
 It also saves recruiters time and resources.